kanyeceejayA/flutter_fido2/README.md

 <manifest>
 ```
-* If you are using `FlutterActivity` directly, change it to
-`FlutterFragmentActivity` in your `AndroidManifest.xml`.
-* If you are using a custom activity, update your `MainActivity.java`:
+finally, you need to change the `FlutterActivity` into a `FlutterFragmentActivity`.If you are using a Java, update your `MainActivity.java`:

     ```java
     import io.flutter.embedding.android.FlutterFragmentActivity;